Mr-Smyth/Nodejs-simple-server/README.md

 ### My Conclusion
 I will not commit the node_module for these lesson projects and would reccomend saving a local of cloud based backup of the node_modules for more dependant packages when doing a production project.

+...

+# Errors

+## Syntax errors
+Usually highlighted by code editor of by terminal when running the program and are useually quite specific and easy to find.
+Missing brackets can be troublesome but vs code, if you click on an opening curley brace - it helps by highlighting the line decending from the block of code, and you can easily see if the line is decending to a lower block.

+## Runtime errors
+Will not usually throw an error on starting the app, but on visiting some page an incorrect piece of logic may cause a crash.
+At this point go back and look in the terminal and read the error message from the top.

+## Logic errors
+Difficult to find/ fix as an error is not always thrown. for example plucking the wrong value from an array might not always be obvious in some big data source - and will not throw an error.
+Now you can go the consol.log route - fine for small projects but still slow.
+Otherwise use node debugger tool

+### Node debugger

+Node debugger has an integration into vs code

+Example find bug where we are getting 'message' instead of actual message

++   open server file
++   Goto run in top menu and select start debugging.
++   Select nodejs option
++   Debugger will now start.
++   Now we can look into the code as its running, but to do this properly we need to setup breakpoints.
++   To set a breakpoint, go to a line of code that you believe to be pivotal in the problem, click to the left of the line number and a red dot will appear - this is now a breakpoint and many can be added.
++   Perform another operation in the application, but this time the code will pause at the breakpoint - and it is now possible to hover over variables to see what is stored inside them.
++   You can also goto view and select debug or run to view current state of variables and whats stored in them.
++   You can add a variable you want to watch here also.
++   You can view local, block or global variables, The call stack - which shows the processes executed in your code and you can also remove breakpoints.
++   It is also possible to write code into the debug terminal directly example: parsedBody.split("=") will give you the result of that in the debug terminal.

+#### Add configuration

+You can add a config to this project that will allow for the debugger to restart and various other settings

++   Goto run or debug in menu bar
++   Select add configuration and select nodejs - this adds a vscode folder with the launch.json file.
++

+...
+...

 # Glossary